Eligibility Determination Conference

 - Evaluation and Eligibility

-- Guidance on Evaluation and Eligibility for the Special Education Process (Word)
+- Evaluation and Eligibility For Special Education and Related Services: Guidance Document (Word)

 - English as a Second Language Standards &Assessment, Instruction and Parent Resources